Pythm/ad-ElectricalManagement/README.md

       session_energy: sensor.nameOfCharger_energi_ladesesjon
 ```

-The app writes the highest session energy to persistent storage as this is the only indication on how much is needed to charge and calculates time needed to charge based on this.
+The app stores the highest session energy in persistent storage, as this is the only indication of how much charge is needed to reach full capacity.
+It then calculates the time required for charging based on this information.

-If another vehicle is charging you can disable logging of highes session energy and maximum ampere the vehicle can charge by using an Home Assistant input_boolean helper configured as `guest`.
-Turning this on will start charging session immidiately.
+If another vehicle is using the charger, you can disable logging of the highest session energy and maximum ampere that the guest vehicle can charge by using an Home Assistant input_boolean helper configured as `guest`.
+Enabling this sensor will initiate the charging session immediately.

+Apologies for that.
+Here's an updated version of the text with some improvements and corrections in punctuation, capitalization, and grammar:

 ## Climate
 Here you configure climate entities that you want to control based on outside temperature and electricity price.

-> For HVAC and other climate entities that is not very power consuming you should check out [Climate Commander](https://github.com/Pythm/ad-ClimateCommander).
-That app is based around the same logic with outside temperature, but more automated to keep a constant inside temperature.
+> For HVAC and other climate entities that are not very power consuming, you should check out [Climate Commander](https://github.com/Pythm/ad-ClimateCommander).
+That app is based around the same logic with the outside temperature, but more automated to keep a constant inside temperature.

-CLimate entites are defined under `climate` and set the temperature based on the outside temperature.
+Climate entities are defined under `climate` and set the temperature based on the outside temperature.
 You configure it either by `name` or with the entity ID as `heater`, and the app will attempt to find consumption sensors based on some default zwave naming, or you can define current consumption using the `consumptionSensor` for the current consumption, and `kWhconsumptionSensor` for the total kWh that the climate has used.

 > [!IMPORTANT]
-> If no `consumptionSensor` or `kWhconsumptionSensor` is found or configured the app will log with warning to your appdaemon log, or the log you define in app configuration.
+> If no `consumptionSensor` or `kWhconsumptionSensor` is found or configured, the app will log with a warning to your AppDaemon log, or the log you define in the app configuration.

-If the heater does not have a consumption sensor you can input its `power` in watts.
-The app uses this power to calculate how many heaters to turn down if needed to stay below the maximum kWh usage limit, and together with kWh sensor, it calculate expected available power during chargetime.
+If the heater does not have a consumption sensor, you can input its `power` in watts.
+The app uses this power to calculate how many heaters to turn down if needed to stay below the maximum kWh usage limit and together with the kWh sensor, it calculates expected available power during charging time.

 > [!IMPORTANT]
-> If there is no kWh sensor for heater, the calculation of needed power to reach normal operations after saving fails.
-The app still logs total consumption with your power_consumption sensor, but this does not take into acount if the heater has been turned down for longer periodes of time.
-This might affect calculated chargetime.
+> If there is no kWh sensor for the heater, the calculation of needed power to reach normal operations after saving fails.
+The app still logs total consumption with your `power_consumption` sensor, but this does not take into account if the heater has been turned down for longer periods of time.
+This might affect calculated charging time.

-#### Savings settings
+#### Savings Settings
-Savings is calculated based on a future drop in price, with the given `pricedrop`, calculating backward from price drop to save electricity as long as the price is higher than the low price + pricedrop + 5% increase per hour backwards.
+Savings are calculated based on a future drop in price, with the given `pricedrop`, calculating backward from the price drop to save electricity as long as the price is higher than the low price + `pricedrop` + 5% increase per hour backward.
 Configure `max_continuous_hours` for how long it can do savings.
 Defaults to 2 hours.
 Hot water boilers and heating cables in concrete are considered "magazines" and can be off for multiple hours before comfort is lost, so configure depending on the magazine for every climate/switch entity.
 You also define a `on_for_minimum` for how many hours per day the entity needs to heat normally.
 This defaults to 12 hours.

-#### Spending settings
+#### Spending Settings
-Spend hours occurs before price increases and the temperature is set to the `spend` setting to increse magazine energy.
+Spending hours occur before price increases and the temperature is set to the `spend` setting to increase magazine energy.
 The amount per hour price increase to trigger this setting is defined with `priceincrease`.
 Additionally, `low_price_max_continuous_hours` defines how many hours before price increase the magazine needs to fill up with spend setting.

 ```yaml
   climate: